 Please note that these tests are subjective and might yield different results for different users.

-Firefox Quantum Faster Than Google Chrome?
+Chrome Vs Firefox: Is Firefox Quantum Faster Than Google Chrome?

 But talking about Google Chrome, it’s hard to say if it is any less than Firefox Quantum.
 Chrome also has its set of pros.
 The biggest of them is the ‘Made by Google’ label which helps the web browser better integrate itself with the Google-dominated web and smartphone ecosystem, in addition to its popularity on the desktop machines.
-The fact that Chrome now comes pre-installed on almost every Android device can be assumed as one of the reasons the web browser has a wide reach.
+The fact that Chrome now comes pre-installed on almost every Android device can be assumed as one of the reasons the web browser has a wider reach.

 Also, many people have become quite used to the cross-device experience fueled by Google account which automatically syncs all of their web activity and includes benefits of other Google products.
-Firefox can do same, but I don’t think shifting to a new platform is everyone’s cup of tea.
+Firefox can sync stuff, but I don’t think shifting to a new platform is everyone’s cup of tea.
 An inconvenience I would face with regular usage of Firefox Quantum is in the profile management part.
 Changing profiles is quite tedious than how I do it in Google Chrome.

 It would be hard if we were to call one web browser superior, although, Chrome has proved itself.
 If we only consider the benchmarks, Chrome seems to be a clear leader here.
 However, everyday users won’t be affected much by the numbers.
 So, we can’t kick Firefox out of the competition.
 Also, the configuration of the machine you use affects the performance of the web browsers.